artkha1/scholarship-dates/README.md

 ## Demo

+Scholarships Spreadsheet
 ![Scholarships Spreadsheet](images/Spreadsheet.png)

+Scholarship Dates in the Calendar After Running the Script
 ![Scholarship Dates in the Calendar After Running the Script](images/Calendar.png)

+Calendar Notification Sent as Set Up by the Script
 ![Calendar Notification Sent as Set Up by the Script](images/Notification.png)